BrunoBoehm/code-notes/ObjectOrientedRuby.md

 ### Collaborating objects
 Objects can be related to one another directly, when one object contains a reference to another: a bank account and transactions for instance.

+Domain modeling is the description of what you want the app to do
+1. Identify your objects
+I want to build and app that can load artists, songs and genres, for each of them it can generate an index.html that lists all of the items in the collection and then it can also generate a "show.html" (kanye-west.html) for each individual in the collection.

+2. Identify single responsibilities for each model
+I need different machines that just do one thing, have encapsulated responsibilities
+- Artist, that is responsible for
+-   name
+-   songs
+-   genres
+- Song, responsible for
+-   name
+-   genre
+-   artist
+- Genre responsible for
+-   name
+-   songs
+-   artists
+- Site generator is responsible for
+-   template like index.html
+-   items in the collection

+3. Design the interface
+Design what you should be able to do (even if you don't know yet how you'll get there) SiteGenerator.new(Artist.all, "views/artists/index.html", "_site/artists/index.html") Here we pass in the collection, the template, and where I want the template to be generated

+4. Write the code and refactor class SiteGenerator def initialize(collection, template, destination) end end

 Video available online on [youtube](https://www.youtube.com/watch?v=iYcQ693LXck)
 ```ruby
 class Author